 Development: Nominations for Spring Fling court are announced.
 Regina is elected, naturally.
 Damian rigged the vote so that Janice and Gretchen were nominated.
 Gretchen’s nomination would mess with her friendship with Regina, all part of the plan.
 Cady too is also nominated, but not because of rigging–showing that Cady has ascended the popularity ladder at North Shore High.

-Payoff: The Spring Fling serves as the setting for the movie’s resolution.
-At the dance, Cady’s nominated to be Spring Fling Queen.
+Payoff: At Spring Fling, Cady’s nominated to be Spring Fling Queen.
 In her acceptance speech, she shares what she learned during her second act journey with everyone else, marking her growth.
 She also finally gets to kiss Aaron.

-The climax of most teen movies is prom.
-Kudos go to Fey for changing Prom to the Spring Fling, and also to making it part of the resolution instead of the climax.
-She also took away some of the cliche factor by linking Spring Fling King and Queen to chair of the Student Activities Committee, something Damian’s heavily invested in, which was nicely setup early on.
+Most teen movies end with prom.
+Kudos go to Fey for changing prom to the Spring Fling.
+She also took away some of the cliché factor by linking Spring Fling King and Queen to chair of the Student Activities Committee, something Damian’s heavily invested in, which was nicely setup early on.

 Sometimes, the setting of your climax and resolution don’t require any setup.
 But if they do, follow Mean Girls’s model and weave references to it throughout your story.
 Then, when it finally makes its Third Act appearance, it won’t seem out of the blue to your audience.